keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 ##### `config tztp enforce (true | false)`

-**Description.** Sets the `enforce` flag. `true` selects secure-only operation: legacy option-67/239 discovery and the unauthenticated HTTP/TFTP/FTP transports are disabled, and any missing trust material or failed check fails closed. `false` selects transition mode, which permits fallback to legacy ZTP when the secure path cannot be attempted (§11.5).
+**Description.** Sets the `enforce` flag. `true` selects secure-only operation: legacy option-67/239 discovery and the unauthenticated HTTP/TFTP/FTP transports are disabled, and any missing trust material or failed check fails closed. `false` selects transition mode, which permits fallback to legacy ZTP when the secure path cannot be attempted.
 Has no effect unless `trusted_mode` is enabled.

 **Example.**